 Cook a nice trout dinner

 Back home, we turned our attention toward the fish dinner.
 We harvested some fresh salad greens from the garden, and it was also time to take the garlic scapes.
-I descaled the fish and coated it with olive oil, salt, pepper, and stuffed it with dill, then into a hot oven until crispy.
+I descaled the fish and coated it with olive oil, salt, pepper.
+Stuffed it with some dill, then into a hot oven it went until crispy.